 - Fetal position.
 This is the most popular sleep position by a landslide, and for good reason — it’s the first sleep position any of us knew, so it feels right.
 However, curling up too tightly can lead to stiffness and soreness, especially as you get older and your muscles, ligaments, and tendons aren’t as elastic as they used to be.
 A tight fetal position can also be rough on people with arthritis in the knees, hips, and back.
 If you must sleep this way, focus on loosening your body position and untucking your chin.
 Don’t curl your wrists — wearing a wrist splint can help with this — and use a pillow between your legs if you have hip pain.

 - Sleeping on your stomach is by far the worst position for your health.
 It’s particularly bad for your spine if you’re turning your head to one side to breath.
 Keeping the neck in a twisted position all night can lead to neck pain from muscle strains.
 A twisted head and neck can also lead to soreness in the shoulders and upper back.
 Stomach sleeping puts pressure on your knee joints, which are pointed downward into the mattress, and holds your feet in an unnatural position.
 It’s not uncommon for stomach sleepers to wake up with aches and pains, tingling nerves, and numbness.
-Add to that the blocked airway and GI issues and you have a recipe for disaster.
-Most physicians will urge stomach sleepers to try a different position.
-If you can’t, at least keep your head straight to relieve pressure on your neck.
+If you are a devoted stomach sleeper, try to keep your head straight to relieve pressure on your neck.
 Placing a firm pillow under your forehead can create enough space for you to breathe when your head is facing down.
 A firm pillow under the abdomen can also help to keep the spine straight.

 If you’re experiencing back or neck pain, take a look at your mattress and pillows too.
 And old mattress with weakening inner springs may not be supporting your spine enough, or some of the springs may be pressing into pressure points, triggering pain.
 You may need a firmer mattress or a softer one.
 Or your pillow may be to blame — it could be too flat or too high.